Leningkoei/sicp/README.md

 # Structure and Interpretation of Computer Programs

-- I'm saw it to a scheme/lisp cook book but not a algorithms book at first.
+- I used to seem it as a scheme/lisp cook book but not a algorithms book at first.

 - Good Luck